NeggFriedRice/T3A2-B-Backend/README.md

 #### **This is a protected route, a valid JWT is required in the Bearer header**

+User must be an organiser or administrator to create an event

 - Creates a new event
 - Requires a JSON body with the following fields:
   - title: String, required